Living with a long-term health condition or disability

 Rehabilitation

-Whether you are diagnosed with a disability from birth or later in life, you should be able to access support and advice from one of the rehabilitation team from time to time.
+Whether you have a disability from birth or later in life, you should be able to access support and advice from one of the rehabilitation team from time to time.

-Rehabilitation teams are often based in a hospital but there are a number of charities that employ their own physiotherapists and occupational therapists to meet your needs and offer a more “holistic” service.
+Rehabilitation teams are often based in a hospital but there are a number of charities that employ their own physiotherapists and occupational therapists to meet your needs.
 There are also a number of private businesses that offer specialist rehabilitation services.

 Physiotherapy

 Physiotherapists help with a range of issues including problems with the bones and soft tissue eg back or neck pain; problems with movement associated with the nervous system as well as the heart and circulation and breathing.
-A physiotherapist can give advice on using equipment such as a walking stick to help get around more easily or a seat for the bath.
-They will be able to teach you some exercises to practice between sessions to help with recovery.
+A physiotherapist can give advice on using equipment such as a walking stick to help get around more easily.

-Tyneside Musculoskeletal service offers offers self-care and fast access to expert opinion, diagnosis and treatment of a variety of muscle, joint and soft tissue conditions and chronic pain.
+Tyneside Musculoskeletal service offers advice on self-care and access to expert opinion, diagnosis and treatment of a variety of muscle, joint and soft tissue conditions and chronic pain.
 This includes: back, neck, knee, hip, ankle and elbow pain, arthritis, persistent pain and health in pregnancy.

 Occupational therapy

-Problems with breathing, circulation or movement and co-ordination, as well as memory or vision can make it hard to carry out everyday activities.
-An occupational therapist will work with you to find ways of carrying out vital everyday tasks.
-This could be dressing, washing, making a hot drink or shopping.
-The aim is to support an individual to become as independent as possible.
-They can also help individuals find or continue with fitness and hobbies and return to work.
+.
+An occupational therapist can work with you to find ways of carrying out everyday tasks, such as dressing, washing, making a hot drink or shopping.
+They help you to become as independent as possible so you can continue with hobbies, get fit again or return to work.

 Specialist Nurses